by Daniel Obst, President & CEO, AFS Intercultural Programs

 - tackle social inequalities through our local volunteers in 57 countries around the world.

 We’ve also found ways to advance our mission beyond our exchange programs.
-Last month the global AFS community gathered to discuss what it would take to treat the whole world as family.
+This June the global AFS community gathered to discuss what it would take to treat the whole world as family.
 AFS alumna and Chair of the AFS Board of Trustees Vishakha N. Desai met with three young global citizens whose lives were transformed by AFS.
 One thing we all agreed on is that once you open your eyes to the world, you cannot close them.

 More than 5,000 young AFSers are getting ready to start their exchanges this year.
 Their desire to meet other cultures and build friendships across borders has not diminished during the time of isolation and pandemic.